 Eco-friendly upgrades are a bathroom renovation that pays off.
 Conserving water is great for the environment, and it can also save you money.
 Low flow showerheads are manufactured to use and waste less hot water which can help reduce your heating and cooling costs.

 If you’re concerned that the quality of your showers may suffer with this eco-friendly upgrade, you’re definitely not alone.
 Luckily, manufacturers have long been perfecting the art of creating high performance, energy-efficient products.
 There are quite a few options out there, and most of them don’t fall short when it comes to power and performance.
-For the most part, eco-friendly showerheads are also priced equally to other standard showerheads.
-So, in this case, you don’t have to break your bank to reap the benefits.
+For the most part, eco-friendly showerheads are also priced similarly to other standard showerheads.
+So, in this case, you don’t have to break the bank to reap the benefits.

 Extensive, Yet Effective Bathroom Remodeling Ideas

 While these bathroom updates are a little more extensive, they’re still workable with most lifestyles and budgets.
-Investing a little more effort in these larger bathroom renovations can do wonders for levels of comfort and aesthetic.
+Investing a little more effort in these larger bathroom renovations can do wonders for levels of comfort and aesthetics.
 Some of them might even save you a little bit of money or raise your home value if you decide to sell your home.

 1. Install new light fixtures for an updated look

 There are numerous benefits to replacing old light fixtures.
 From reducing costs on utility bills to improved lighting quality, this bathroom remodeling project is a worthy cause.